Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Home and road insights

-- At home this year, Baltimore has two wins against the spread and is 3-1 overall.
+- Baltimore has covered the spread twice at home, and is 3-1 overall there, this year.

-- The Ravens are winless ATS (0-2) as 6-point favorites or more at home.
+- At home, the Ravens are winless ATS (0-2) as 6-point favorites or greater.

-- This year, in four home games, Baltimore has hit the over three times.
+- This year, Baltimore has hit the over in three of four games at home.

-- In away games, Minnesota has two wins against the spread and is 1-2 overall.
+- Minnesota is 1-2 overall, with two wins against the spread, away from home.

-- In three road games this year, Minnesota has hit the over every time.
+- This year, in three road games, Minnesota has gone over the total every time.

 Powered by Data Skrive.